In the US, fire departments respond to a call every 24 seconds – many of these calls are for house fires.

 At this time, you’ll also need to find a dependable cleanup business that specializes in fire damage.

-Look for local businesses on review websites like Google, Yelp, Angie’s List, or the Better Business Bureau website that have high customer satisfaction ratings.
+Search for local businesses with high customer satisfaction ratings on review websites like Google, Yelp, Angie’s List, or the Better Business Bureau website.

 These firms are experts at going in after a fire and cleaning and restoring textiles, clothing, electronics, furniture, and other goods so that the home is once again safe to live in.

-However, please keep in mind that it is not necessarily safe to return home just because the fire is out and you are permitted to do so.
+However, keep in mind that returning home is not necessarily safe just because the fire is out and you have permission.

-Smoke and soot can adhere to the walls, furniture, and floors, which is not only unpleasant to smell but could also harm your eyes and lungs and more.
+Smoke and soot can cling to walls, furniture, and floors, emitting unpleasant odors and potentially harming your eyes and lungs.

 For example, fibers breathed in from the fire can attach themselves in the lungs and can cause mesothelioma, an aggressive form of cancer with persistent and frequently fatal symptoms.